Wander Franco Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Blue Jays pitching staff ranks 13th in the league.
+- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 10th in MLB.

-- The Blue Jays have the 15th-ranked team ERA among all league pitching staffs (4.57).
+- The Blue Jays have the 14th-ranked team ERA among all MLB pitching staffs (4.40).

-- The Blue Jays surrender the fifth-most home runs in baseball (22 total, 1.6 per game).
+- Blue Jays pitchers combine to allow the fourth-most home runs in baseball (23 total, 1.5 per game).

-- Kikuchi (1-0) pitches for the Blue Jays to make his third start this season.
+- Manoah (1-0) takes the mound for the Blue Jays in his fourth start of the season.
+He's put together a 4.91 ERA in 14 2/3 innings pitched, with 11 strikeouts.

-- In his most recent time out on Sunday, the left-hander tossed 4 1/3 innings against the Los Angeles Angels, allowing six earned runs while surrendering nine hits.
+- The righty's last appearance was on Tuesday against the Detroit Tigers, when he threw 4 1/3 innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.